 Unlocking Your Mobile Phone to Use in France

 French cell phones, like the rest of Europe, operate on the GSM cellular network.
-Whether you are just visiting France or settling in the country, unlocking your phone so that you can use it in France with a French SIM card is a handy and cost-efficient means of of communication.
+Whether you are just visiting France or settling in the country, unlocking your phone and ensuring it's GSM compatible so that you can use it in France with a French SIM card is a handy and cost-efficient means of of communication.

 Find out how and why to unlock your phone to use in France in our guide.